GregoryTomy/causal-inference/README.md

 ### Causal Model for Personalization
-The Double/Debiased ML model was used to create a score to segment the customers.
-We compare its performance against a simple Age based segmentation.
+Using the Double/Debiased Machine Learning (DML) model, we developed a customer scoring system for segmentation, aiming to identify groups with a positive response to discounts.
+This method was compared against a simpler, age-based segmentation to assess its effectiveness.

 ![](images/double_ml.png)

 #### Interpretation
-While Age is better at distinguishing customers with a high positive treatment effect (age curve starts out above our model's curve), our mode is clearly better to distinguish customers with a low and high treatment effects overall.
+The age-based segmentation excelled in identifying customers with a high positive treatment effect, as the age curve initially started higher.
+However, our model proved better in differentiating between customers with low and high treatment effects across the board.
+This indicated that, while age served as a strong predictor for identifying high responders, our model offered a broader and more nuanced understanding of customer responses to discounts.
+Thus, it enabled the ability to tailor discount strategies effectively across a wider customer base.

+---

 The project closely follows the excellent course offered by [Matheus Facure.](https://matheusfacure.github.io)